-Ballard Chalmers proposed two options, both hosted in Azure.
-The first was a more standard architecture with SQL Azure for the database and an App Service to maintain the UI and API.
-However, we knew that the usage of their application would go up and down as new organisations came on board and would often peak during the annual renewal process, so we also offered a consumption focussed model.
-For this second option, we proposed the use of Cosmos DB for the data layer and closely tied this to Azure Functions for the API.
+Ballard Chalmers proposed the use of Cosmos DB for the data layer and closely tied this to Azure Functions for the API.
 In both proposals, Angular was used for the web client framework and Azure Blob Storage for storing the documentary evidence for each requirement the member had.
-Azure B2C was chosen to provide the identity service to allow for members to sign up themselves and for the capability to allow the organisations staff to sign in with their Office 365/Azure AD logins.
+Azure AD B2C was chosen to provide the identity service to allow for members to sign up themselves

 - Code repository for all code used as well as migration scripts

 - Pipelines to deploy code to every environment with a single build used to deploy with parameters for development, integration, test and live

 - Work tracking using Agile Scrum templates

 - Automated UI testing against the user story requirements using SpecFlow with Selenium Chrome Driver.

 As the application was entirely Azure-hosted, Azure Resource Manager templates were created to define the environment, meaning that the entire infrastructure could be recreated in around 5 minutes and with a single deployment, including default data.
 The migration was also scripted in this way, copying the latest information from SharePoint to the new application, including all documented evidence for members.